 Given the diverse disciplinary and interdisciplinary interests of Mines students, the Culture, Creativity, and Communication (CCC) program provides a flexible, interdisciplinary range of options so students can follow particular passions bolstered by distinctive, signature experiences.

 The Culture, Creativity, Communication minor elevates student capacity for empathy, contextual understanding, intellectual versatility, creative cognition, and expressive clarity.
 This minor is designed for students who feel a passion for culture and the arts, and who yearn to explore diverse fields of literary studies, creative writing, and communication studies.

-Students in the Culture, Creativity, Communication minor must complete 18 hours of coursework.
+Students in the Culture, Creativity, Communication minor must complete 18 hours of coursework (3 courses beyond what is required).
 Students will take courses below as part of a pathway in Literature and Creative Writing, a pathway in Communication Studies, or an intellectually coherent pathway in both.
-Below, you find some sample courses:

-HASS 201 Workshop Foundations: The Art and Crafts of Creative Writing
+HASS 201 Workshop Foundations: The Art and Craft of Creative Writing

 HASS 305 American Literature: Colonial Period to the Present

 HASS 320 Ethics

 HASS 401 Creative Writing: Poetry II (to be called Advanced Poetry Writing Workshop)